tkiat/theerawat.kiatdarakun.com/README.md

 - The colors of three waves are monochromatic.
 This gives a sense of oneness since there is only one ocean.
 - All the interactive elements have complementary color to the main color (wave color) to make it easier to spot.
-- The text header is the same as one of the waves to make my website look more unified.
 - The 'day' and 'dark' time differ in only lightness.
 The problem is that the l in hsl is not the same as the [lightness perceived by human](https://lea.verou.me/2021/03/inverted-lightness-variables) so I rely on manual adjustments until it feels right.

 ## Navbar Water Flow (Desktop Only)